What if we could control our data with digital contracts after it was shared?

 - Methods to alter all our data and approved uses at will, via informed consent, by controlling its uses as it flows through and is acted upon by external technologies after it’s been shared — or distributed enforcement.

 The first part is a problem of scale and user adoption.
 The second part appears impossible by today’s data technology and management practices.
 But having envisioned, created from scratch, and sold the first generation adtech platforms between 2005 and 2014 our team anticipated these growing problems.
-After many years of work, our team has finally patented both parts of this solution:
+After many years of work, we’ve patented both parts of this solution:

 - Master Data Preference Center — to control all our data uses from one convenient location

 - Programmatic Data Control & Automation — to control the uses of our data as it flows through external technologies using Smart Data Contracts.